steltenpower/wagon-switched-rail/README.md

 - Currently in some trains you can't move from one end to the other however.
 - This would also allow for checking tickets at the station instead of in the train.

-An old fried working at Dutch Railway told me part of the above is looked at
+An old friend working at Dutch Railway told me part of the above is being developed